amandasystems/oopsla-artefact/Artefact Overview.md

 - the source code for the evaluated versions of Catra and Ostrich
 - compiled standalone uber-JARs for both of them
-- all supported software to run them
+- all supporting software to run them
 - the results from SMT-COMP used to generate the virtual portfolio solver, fetched from the StarExec servers and provided for convenience
 - Jupyter notebooks to analyse the results and produce the figures shown in the paper, with supporting software
 - the raw execution logs from our experiments with Catra and Ostrich